vertex-lab/website/content/blog/vertex_is_free.md

 {{% details title="All pubkeys?" %}}

 All reputable pubkeys receive 100 free credits per day.
-Currently, this includes over 200k pubkeys and is growing, essentially covering all active Nostr users.
+Currently, this includes over 100k pubkeys and is growing, essentially covering all active Nostr users.
 This simple restriction helps prevent spam.

 {{% /details %}}

+{{% details title="What about new users?" closed="true" %}}

+As new users have not yet built a reputation, they are indistinguishable from spammers and will not be offered free services.
+If you have any suggestions on how to solve this issue, please let us know.

+{{% /details %}}

-{{% details title="How much is 100 credits?" closed="true"%}}
+{{% details title="How much is 100 credits?" closed="true" %}}

 It depends how you use them, but normally it's enough for multiple hours of searches, social activity, and spam filtering.

 {{% /details %}}

-{{% details title="How do you plan to monetize?" closed="true"%}}

-We plan to earn revenue from clients who need more features or higher limits, and from relays or other apps running backends.
-For now, though, Nostr is still too small to focus on profits, it needs far more users.
-Adoption has slowed, likely due to a poor user experience.
-Offering this to the community is our way of helping the ecosystem grow.

-{{% /details %}}

-{{% details title="Do unused credits roll over?" closed="true"%}}
+{{% details title="Do unused credits roll over?" closed="true" %}}

 No, credits reset daily.
 This keeps the system fair and prevents stockpiling for spam.

 {{% /details %}}

+{{% details title="What happens if I run out?" closed="true" %}}

+Your requests will return an error event `kind:7000` until your daily credits refresh, or until you top up.

+{{% /details %}}

-{{% details title="How can I get more credits?" closed="true"%}}
+{{% details title="Can I get more credits?" closed="true" %}}

 Yes.
 Higher limits and premium features are available for apps, relays, or heavy users.
 Check out our [pricing](/pricing) for more details.

 {{% /details %}}

-{{% details title="What happens if I run out of credits?" closed="true"%}}

-Your requests will return an error event `kind:7000` until your daily credits refresh, or until you top up.
+{{% details title="How do you plan to monetize?" closed="true" %}}

+We plan to earn revenue from clients who need more features or higher limits, and from relays or other apps running backends.
+For now, though, Nostr is still too small to focus on profits, it needs far more users.
+Adoption has slowed, likely due to a poor user experience.
+Offering this to the community is our way of helping the ecosystem grow.

 {{% /details %}}

-{{% details title="Will Vertex be free forever?" closed="true"%}}
+{{% details title="Will Vertex be free forever?" closed="true" %}}

 Forever is a strong word, but yes, that's the plan.

 {{% /details %}}

-{{% details title="Wen ecash?" closed="true"%}}
+{{% details title="Wen ecash?" closed="true" %}}

 Soon™.